phillipberndt/pqiv/README.markdown

 Changelog
 ---------

+pqiv 2.3.4
+ * Fix reference counting if an image fails to load

 pqiv 2.3.3
  * Properly reload multi-page files if they change on disk while being viewed

-pqiv 2.3.2
- * Avoid a possible deadlock in the fix for 2.3.1

-pqiv 2.3.1
  * Properly handle if a user closes pqiv while the image loader is still active

 pqiv 2.3